Chapter 67:

 The Ruby Oracle

-Leaping from the comfortable and wonderfully smelling bed, I landed in front of a mirror and looked myself over.
-I was of slightly above average size, just below six feet tall, and had a head of thick white hair at the top of that height.
-Currently dishevelled, I tied it back with a crimson cord and cleared the sleep from the edges of my eyes.
+Crawling from the comfortable and wonderfully smelling bed, I placed myself in front of the tall mirror and glanced at my body.
+I was slightly above average on the size chart, just below six feet tall.
+Atop this height was a head of thick white hair that I had done little to care for, leaving it currently dishevelled.
+Tying it back with a crimson cord, I examined myself again as I cleared the sleep from the edges of my eyes.

-My ruby eyes looked over the golden-honey complexion of my sun-blasted skin as I touched a few recently acquired scars that marked my average face and youthful physique, which was now more muscular than when I first awoke to it.
+My ruby gaze looked over the golden-honey complexion of my sun-blasted skin.
+Inspecting myself closely, I touched a few recently acquired scars that marked my average face and youthful physique.
+An appearance that was, mind you, now more muscular than when I first awoke to it, thanks to the regular training I had dedicated this new body to.

-I mean, sure, did I almost die several times during this last adventure?
+I mean, sure, did this toned physique almost die several times during this last adventure?

 Yes.